vdbrink/vdbrink.github.io/projects/smart_mailbox.md

 <img src="images_mailbox/traditional_mailbox.png" alt="mailbox" height="100px" style="margin-left:15px;float: right;"/>
 A physical (snail)mail notification was one of the first projects I realized.
-I lived in an apartment and had to go a few stairs down to check if there was mail delivered.
+I lived in an apartment and had to go a few stairs down to check if there was mail or a package delivered.
 Sometimes you're waiting for a letter or package and want to know as soon as possible that it's delivered.
 <br>
 <br>